ogrisel/python-appveyor-demo/README.md

 In particular:

-  - the `appveyor/select_sdk.ps1` powershell script determines which Windows SDK should be used for a given combination of Python version and architecture.

   - the `appveyor/install.ps1` powershell script downloads and installs Python and and pip to grab all the development dependencies of the project as registered in the `dev-requirements.txt` file.

-  - the `appveyor/setup_build_evn.cmd` batch script optionally configures environment variables to activate the 64 bit MSVC++ compiler from the Windows SDK matching the Python version.
+  - the `appveyor/run_in_env.cmd` batch script configures environment variables to activate the MSVC++ compiler from the Windows SDK matching the Python version and architecture.

 The content of the `dist/` folder (typically hosting the generated `.whl` packages) is archived in the build report (see previous link).